 In western Shan State, about 340 kilometers west of Bagan is Inle Lake.
 The approximately 70,000 local Intha people rely on this lake for their livelihood and have created floating villages for their homes and floating gardens for their sustenance.
 The lake is recognizable by the photos of men rowing boats with their feet rather than their hands.

-The people have capitalized on the increase in tourism and offer boat rides to see various sites around the lake including a ride through the villages and the gardens.
+The people have capitalized on the increase in tourism.
+They offer boat rides to see various sites around the lake, including a ride through the villages and the gardens.
 And the men rowing the boats with their feet will put on quite a show and then request a tip.
 So the experience doesn’t feel as authentic as some of the others listed above but it remains a fascinating place to visit regardless.

 Myanmar’s largest city’s shining jewel is the Shwedagon Pagoda which in and of itself is worth a visit.